F88/yonokomae/docs/DEVELOPMENT_EN.md

 - **Hooks**: Custom hooks that encapsulate the logic for interacting with the repositories.
 - **Repositories**: The data access layer that abstracts the underlying data sources.

-### Multi-source battle report (local + API-like)
+### yk-now: news-driven, multi-source battle report

-When hosting statically on GitHub Pages, you can still exercise an API-shaped path without real network calls.
-Use the multi-source repository mode which randomly picks between a local data source and an API-like local simulator for each report generation.
+When hosting statically (e.g., GitHub Pages), you can still exercise a news-driven path that blends a local file-backed source and an API-backed source.
+The factory returns a multi-source repository that merges local and remote results with a tunable weight.

-- PlayMode id: `multi-source`
+- PlayMode id: `yk-now`
+- Env:
-- Env: `VITE_BATTLE_RANDOM_WEIGHT_API` (0..1, default `0.5`)
+    - `VITE_BATTLE_RANDOM_WEIGHT_API` (0..1, default `0.5`) — blend weight for
-- No external servers are contacted; the API-like source delegates to local data.
+      API vs local
+    - `VITE_NEWS_REPORT_CACHE_TTL_MS` — memoization TTL for news API results (ms)
+    - `VITE_API_BASE_URL` — base URL for API; defaults to `/api`
+- Notes:
+    - In static hosting, you can point `VITE_API_BASE_URL` to a stub or proxy;
+      local-only continues to work using the file-backed source.
+    - Modules are lazy-loaded via dynamic import to keep the initial bundle small.

-This keeps callers stable today and enables a future swap to real APIs with no UI changes.
+This keeps call sites stable today and enables a future swap to real APIs with no UI changes.

 ### Shared battle seed loader (news + historical)